 That information, Root said, will be stated on the tax bills.

-There are a few ways to pay your tax bill this year and online payment is becoming more popular.
-In-person payment is still available however paying online or directly debiting from a checking account is gaining popularity.
+There are a few ways to pay your tax bill this year and online payment is becoming more popular. is still available however paying online or directly debiting from a checking account is gaining popularity.

 Residents can visit this site and add in their property information to pay their taxes online.